canro91/canro91.github.io/_posts/2020-12-04-UseCultureWhenParsing.md

 }
 ```

 The `ToCurrency()` method didn't specify any culture.
-It used the user's current culture.
+Therefore, it used the user's current culture.
 And, the tests expected `.` as the separator for decimal places.
-It wasn't the case for the culture I was using after resintalling my operating system.
-The separator for my locale was `,`.
+That wasn't the case for the culture I started to use after reinstalling my operating system.
+It was `,`.
 That's why those tests failed.

 ## Use a default culture when parsing

-To make sure my failing tests always passed, no matter the culture being used, I added a default culture when parsing numeric strings.
+To make my failing tests always pass, no matter the culture, I added a default culture when parsing numeric strings.

-**Always add a default cutlure when parsing numeric strings.**
+**Always add a default culture when parsing numeric strings.**

 For example, you can create `ToCurrency()` and `FromCurrency()` methods like this: